Nissan Leaf review - Interior, design and technology

 The cabin looks fairly conventional, but there’s an impressive amount of technology fitted

 Nissan themselves will admit that the design of the first-generation Leaf could have put some people off, but it’s hard to see that happening with this model.

 Although it’s a striking shape with some hi-tech lines, the current Leaf is certainly rather more conventional than the original car.
 The front end has Nissan’s family grille, and with tail-lights that echo those of the popular Juke baby SUV, this could even be a family hatch with a combustion engine – were it not for a few tell-tale signs, like the awkward-looking bonnet flap, which lifts to reveal the charging sockets.

 The most basic Visia trim has been dropped, making Acenta the entry point to the Leaf range.
-Even so, it comes with 16-inch alloy wheels, an 8-inch touchscreen infotainment system, a rear-view camera and Nissan’s full suite of driver assistance systems including lane departure warning and rear cross-traffic alert.
+Even so, it comes with 16-inch black alloy wheels, an eight-inch touchscreen infotainment system, a rear-view camera and Nissan’s full suite of driver assistance systems including lane departure warning and rear cross-traffic alert.
 From N-Connecta trim, the car also comes with tinted windows and a black pillar between the front rear doors, while the top Tekna models have full LED headlights.
-If you're looking at the long-range Leaf e+, it only comes in top-spec N-Tec and Tekna trims.
+If you're looking at the long-range Leaf e+, it only comes in N-Connecta and Tekna trims.

 Sat-nav, stereo and infotainment

 Every model comes with a customisable eight-inch TFT screen next to the analogue speedometer, as well as Bluetooth connectivity and the smart Nissan Connect EV system.
 This gives you not only Android Auto and Apple CarPlay, but also an intelligent navigation system that will help plan your journey, showing places where you can charge, up if you need to.